sagarbhat0901/gh-actions-course/README.md

-Repositry containing all examples and notes for github actions coourse
+Repositry containing all examples and notes for github actions coourse This has been edited